 ↑ back to top

-Since 2001, the Summer Academy Opus XXI has provided an open space for young qualified postgraduate students, where they can immerse themselves in contemporary music, ensemble repertoire and fundamentals of improvisation.
+The International Summer Academy of Contemporary Music, taking place at the Hochschule für Musik und Theater (HfMT), Hamburg (DE), is an open space for young qualified postgraduate students, where they can immerse themselves intensively in contemporary chamber- and ensemble music.

 ↑ back to top